highlightjs/highlight.js/docs/mode-reference.rst

 since the sublanguage already wraps the text in its own ``<span class="language-name">`` tag.

-The value of the attribute controls which language or languages will be used for highlighting:
+The value of the attribute controls which language ill be used for highlighting.

-* language name: explicit highlighting with the specified language
-* empty array: auto detection with all the languages available
-* array of language names: auto detection constrained to the specified set

 skip